flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Publish Functionality:
 ---------------------

-- All Export Functions are Supported in Publish mode
+- All Export Functions are supported in Publish mode

 - Support for __Published Collections and Published Smart Collections__